pigmonkey/battery/README.md

 batteries have a listed capacity (C) of 800 mAh.

 Maha / PowerEx recommends charging batteries at 0.5C and discharging at 0.25C.
-I've stuck with these rates so far.
+I've begun to charge AA batteries at 0.3C which seems to result in a higher capacity with no ill effects.

 ### AA

-Charge:     1000 mA Discharge:  500 mA
+Charge:     600 mA Discharge:  500 mA

 ### AAA